 Click on the link to “Update My IP Location”.
 You’ll be presented with a list of pros and cons, which I appreciate, and the opportunity to skip the next step.

-Click proceed, and your browser will present you with this:
+Click Proceed, and your browser will present you with this.

-Because I let my browser share that information.
+…because I let my browser share that information.
 I clicked Allow.

 Even if you use a VPN to “hide” your IP address, all bets are off when you explicitly tell someone where you are — and that’s exactly what “Allow” does when a website wants to know your location.

-If you really are that special someone who needs to stay extra secure because people and/or law enforcement really are after you — well, this article isn’t for you.
+If you really are that special someone who needs to stay extra secure because people and/or law enforcement are after you — well, this article isn’t for you.
 Consider using a good (not free) VPN, perhaps TOR, a dedicated machine, someone else’s internet connection, and so on.
-The list of what you need to do is longer than I can really go into.
+The list of what you need to do is longer than I can go into.

 Besides, if you’re reading this article, I’m still not convinced you need it.